w8be/usb-ptt-arduino-nano-every/README.md

 ----------
 * Utilizes Flex Radio SmartCAT program configured for CAT.

 * Use pin D2 and Ground on the Arduino Nano Every to connect to the footswitch.
-The Arduino Nano Every pin out can be found at **[Arduino Nano Every Pinout](https://content.arduino.cc/assets/Pinout-NANOevery_latest.pdf)**
+Use the **[Arduino Nano Every Pinout](https://content.arduino.cc/assets/Pinout-NANOevery_latest.pdf)** for reference.

 * Arduino Nano Every sketch debounce timer is default set (50ms).
 This can be adjusted if necessary.
 * USB port speed is set to 115200.
 Ensure your usb device in Device Manager is set to 115200.